Hardcorder/Database-Connection-php-class/README.md

 	$dbase->closeConnection(); // Close the connection with the Database

+List of all functions

+	db_connect(host, user, pass, dbName) # Connect to database Returning (boolean) retryConnection() # Retry the connection to the database closeConnection() # close the connection return boolean changeDb(dbName) # Change the database connection to another getError() # Returns the last error occurred on the database getDb() # Return Database Name (String)
+	isConnected() # Returns if you'r connected to the database (boolean) getTable(table) # Returns the table in array getColum(table, key, value, limit) # Return the colum in a string insertQuery(query) # Inserts a query returning boolean insertQueryReturn(query) # Makes a query and Return array with results getNumLines(table) # Return number of lines on a table getNumLinesSearch(table, key, value) # Return number of lines witg a key = value

 Version 2.0 uses PDO * Work in progress *

 The program is free to use.